-Note that the effect of tension stiffening was included in the average strains (e_m), which were calculated considering an average crack spacing ($\lambda = 0.67$) accounting for an average effect of tension stiffening on all results.
-For the specific case of crack widths, in order to obtain safe values for the maximum crack widths, a value of $\lambda = 1.0$ (maximum theoretical crack spacing) is used (crack spacings s_r are calculated using $\lambda = 1.0$).
-Moreover, the reinforcement strains obtained from the calculation (using $\lambda = 0.67$) are multiplied by a factor of 1.0/0.67 = 1.5 in order to account in a simplified way for the strains associated to maximum crack spacing.
+Note that the effect of tension stiffening was included in the average strains (ε_m), which were calculated considering an average crack spacing (λ = 0.67) accounting for an average effect of tension stiffening on all results.
+For the specific case of crack widths, in order to obtain safe values for the maximum crack widths, a value of λ = 1.0 (maximum theoretical crack spacing) is used (crack spacings s_r are calculated using λ = 1.0).
+Moreover, the reinforcement strains obtained from the calculation (using λ = 0.67) are multiplied by a factor of 1.0/0.67 = 1.5 in order to account in a simplified way for the strains associated with the maximum crack spacing.